BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Elven Glaive** `ACTIVE`

-- **Elven Glaive** `ACTIVE` - Elven spear, when Engaged in Combat and not being Supported, this model may either gain a bonus of +1 Attack for the Duel roll or +1 Attack when making Strikes.
+Elven spear, when Engaged in Combat and not being Supported, this model may either gain a bonus of +1 Attack for the Duel roll or +1 Attack when making Strikes.
 This must be decided before the Duel roll takes place.

 </div>